stevearrants/style/docs/activevoice.md

 > Active: Submit the Remote Work benefits form to Human Resources.

 The passive de-emphasizes who should take an action.
-Most text written written in the passive voice has more words and these texts are harder to follow.
+Documents written in the passive voice have more words and these texts are harder to follow.

 > Passive: The JIRA notice should be saved in your email, as it will be